cirosantilli/linux-cheat/index.md

 #fhs

-the filesystem hierarchy standard specifies base directories for the system and what should go in them
+The filesystem hierarchy standard specifies base directories for the system and what should go in them.

-it is also maintained by the linux foundation, and followed by the lsb
+It is also maintained by the linux foundation, and followed by the lsb.

-#examples of what lsb specifies
+##de facto but not mentioned in fhs

+- `/etc/alternatives`: see `man update-alternatives`.

+#lsb

 ##core